 Joe worked as a federal law clerk in the Eastern District of Wisconsin for the Honorable William E. Callahan, Jr., after graduating from law school.

-Maggie heads up gener8tor’s gBETA programs. gBETA is a free, six-week accelerator for early-stage companies with local roots.
+Maggie heads up gener8tor’s gBETA programs. gBETA is a free, seven-week accelerator for early-stage companies with local roots.
 Each program is capped at five teams, and requires no fees and no equity.

 Maggie came to gener8tor after ten years of working for Wisconsin political organizations and campaigns, where she gained extensive experience starting things from scratch, building high-functioning teams and managing big budgets.

 A Wisconsin native, Maggie graduated Phi Beta Kappa from the University of Wisconsin-Madison in 2008.

-Abby heads up gener8tor's gBETA programs. gBETA is a free, six-week accelerator for early-stage companies with local roots.
+Abby heads up gener8tor's gBETA programs. gBETA is a free, seven-week accelerator for early-stage companies with local roots.
 Each program is capped at five teams, and requires no fees and no equity.

 Abby is a graduate of the University of Wisconsin-Madison, where she earned her BBA in Marketing.
 She initially joined the gener8tor team for two programs as an Associate where she worked directly with gener8tor’s startups making sales calls, creating content, filling sales funnels and developing marketing strategies.

 After graduating from the University of Wisconsin-Madison, Abby came on full-time and spent two years as gener8tor's Program Manager.